SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/grammatical-feature/encoded-thing.md

 #### numerals

-A numeral is a grammeme that describes a numerical quantity.
-Numerals are instantiated by lexemes, more precisely via derivational morphology.
+»⟮A numeral⟯« is ⟮＿a grammeme＿⟯ encoding ⟮＿the semantic (feature) category＿ ＿quantity＿⟯ via ⟮lexemes and/or derivational morphology⟯.
-Numerals internally often consist of some morpheme(s) indicating the quantity, and some morpheme(s) the type of numeral.
+⟮＿Numerals＿⟯ internally often consist of ⟮some morpheme(s)⟯ indicating ⟮the quantity⟯, and ⟮c-;some morpheme(s)⟯ the ⟮type of numeral⟯.
-In most languages, lexemes instantating numerals are either determiners, adverbs or nouns.
+In most languages, lexemes instantating ⟮＿numerals＿⟯ are either ⟮＿determiners＿⟯, ⟮＿adverbs＿⟯ or ⟮＿nouns＿⟯.

 ##### classifier